Collector3/magnetic-feather/README.md

 #### Battery

 After printing all three parts, place the battery in first.
 The battery wiring can be routed through the front of the case, and looped up the side to the Feather's JST header.
 If desired, add a small zip tie (for a bit of strain relief) on the front of the case.

+For the visually inclined, photos are provided below.

 #### Badge magnet and retainer